 Even after a 170 plus miles Dan still hadn't lost his strut

 By this time I was getting pretty thirsty.
-I checked to see if there was a sip left, but all got was sand. :(
+I checked to see if there was a sip left, but all got was sand. :(I like the nightlife baby.

 Throughout the night Jennifer and I would take shifts driveing a mile sleep and sleep for 20 mins while the other person paced Dan keeping him awake